dakyazi/Auto-Referee/README.md

 <!-- Scope of the project -->
 ## Scope of the project

-Data acquisition strategy is selected as using multiple cameras around the stadium.
-For the starting point to set an integration delivery, a corner kick game start procedure will be used for validation of the algorithm but it can be used for other starting procedures such as goal kick or free kick.
+To ensure accurate data acquisition and tracking of the position of the robots and the ball in the starting point of any rule procedure, we have selected a comprehensive strategy that utilizes stadium cameras placed strategically around the stadium.
+Our algorithm's main objective is to precisely monitor the movement and placement of the ball and robots during rule procedures, such as corner kicks, goal kicks, and free kicks.
+By using the corner kick game start procedure for validation of our algorithm, we can ensure that our approach is robust and reliable for various starting procedures.
+This rule was chosen for validation as it represents a common starting procedure in soccer and offers a comprehensive test for our algorithm's accuracy and effectiveness.
 The reason for choosing this rule for validation of our algorithm can be summarized as follows:

 - The procedure is simple
 - Similar with other game starting procedures.